camunda-community-hub/awesome-Camunda-and-Robotframework-projects/README.md

 ## External Task clients
 Robotframework is Python based.
 Therefore, it uses Camunda's REST Api.
 There are various External Task Clients written in Python that can be used.

 There is one External task client that is specific for Robotframework.
-It enables the usage of keywords in Robotframework tasks to coomunicate with Camunda:
+It enables the usage of keywords in Robotframework tasks to communicate with Camunda:
  - [Robotframework External Task client](https://github.com/MarketSquare/robotframework-camunda)
  - [Project](https://gitlab.com/noordsestern/camunda-invade-example) (a showcase, how to use the External Task Client above)
  - [Blogpost](https://www.postadress-techblog.de/post/camunda-robot-framework) (for more information on the External Task Client)